ccpu/electron-vite-tailwind-monorepo-template/README.md

 This template is based on the excellent work by [cawa-93](https://github.com/cawa-93) from the original [vite-electron-builder](https://github.com/cawa-93/vite-electron-builder) repository.

-The original template provided the foundation for secure Electron development with Vite, and this version extends it with modern monorepo tooling, additional features, and enhanced developer experience.
+The original template provided the foundation for secure Electron development with Vite, and this version extends it with React-specific features, modern monorepo tooling, and enhanced developer experience.

+**Key Changes from Original:**

+- ⚛️ **React-focused**: Pre-configured with React 19, removing multi-framework support for simplicity
+- 🏗️ **Monorepo Structure**: Added pnpm workspace and Turbo for better organization
+- 🎨 **Tailwind CSS v4**: Integrated latest Tailwind CSS with modern features
+- 🧪 **Enhanced Testing**: Added Vitest and React Testing Library setup
+- 📦 **Simplified CI/CD**: Removed renderer creation logic, focusing on React-only builds

 **Special thanks to:**

 - [cawa-93](https://github.com/cawa-93) for creating the original secure Electron + Vite template
 - The Electron team for their security guidance and best practices
 - The Vite team for the amazing build tool
+- The React team for the excellent frontend framework
 - The entire open-source community for the tools that make this template possible

 ---